SilkRose/Pony/src/stories/timeless-tears/timeless-tears.md

 *Fluttershy does an amazing job.*

-"I'm sorry…"
+"I'm so sorry…"

 "I'm not the one you should be apologizing to."

 Rainbow acknowledges my existence.
-"Pinkie, I'm sorry I've been a bad friend."
+"Pinkie, I'm sorry, give me another chance?"

-*Apology accepted.*
+*Apology accepted, yes.*

 Rainbow comes over to me, and hugs me.
-"I'm so sorry…"
+"I'm sorry…"

 *I would cry if I could.*